-Ashton Ledger : Bachelor of Arts with Honours (BA(Hons))
+Ashton Ledger : Master of Arts (MA)

 Screen & Media/Filmmaking